 Are you new to Docker Windows Images?
 Are you currently working in a Windows shop and curious to learn about Docker builds for container images?
 You have come to the right place.
-The best way to learn about new something is by doing.
+The best way to learn about new something is by doing with the

 In this article, you are going to learn how to create your first Windows Docker image from a Dockerfile using the

 Table of Contents

 For years, the only way to test or perform development on multiple operating systems (OS) was to have several dedicated physical or virtual machines imaged with the OS version of your choice.
 This methodology required more hardware and overhead to provision new machines for each software and OS specification.

 However, these days the usage of Docker container images has grown partly due to the popularity of micro-service architecture.
 In response to the rise in Docker’s popularity, Microsoft has started to publicly support Docker images for several flagship products on their Docker Hub page.
 They have even added native support for images for Windows as a product feature in Windows 10 and Windows Server 2016!

 A Docker image is run on a container by using the Docker Engine.
 Docker images have many benefits such as portability (applicable to multiple environments and platforms), customizable, and highly scalable.
 As you can see below, unlike traditional virtual machines, the Docker engine runs on a layer between the host OS kernel and the isolated application services that are being containerized.